ncatlab/nlab-content/pages/6622.md

 It is easily verified that $\rho(u)\geq 0$ for all $u\in W_0$, with
 equality iff $u = w^{(n)}$.
-In fact,  $\rho(u)$ is the length of the longest directed path (see ahead for what ''directed'' means here) from $u$ to $w^{(n)}$.
+In fact,  $\rho(u)$ is the length of the longest directed path (see ahead for what "directed" means here) from $u$ to $w^{(n)}$.
 [Intuitively, the idea is that if $u=v\otimes w$, then we may first handle $v$, then handle $w$, in order to reach $w^{(n_1)}\otimes w^{(n_2)}$ (with $n_1:=len(v)$ and